Call: 913-440-4703 (MO or KS)

 Copyright 2019 KCTV (Meredith Corp.)

-(We do not exterminate them.)
+We do not normally exterminate them.

-We do exclude bats.
+Jeffrey has experience excluding and sealing out bats.
 Contact Jeffrey for more information.

 Here is a document on the subject: http://wiatri.net/inventory/bats/Resources/BatExclusion.pdf